 The story goes that his beloved Giro was chewing on an exposed wire during renovations to the building, which led to his untimely end.
 He was buried in what was once the grounds of the embassy and from what I can tell, the headstone was moved to its present location following building works in the grounds.
 Whether poor Giro was exhumed, is still where Hoesch buried him or was removed elsewhere I’m unable to find out.

 Hoesch and a funeral of bad taste

-Dying of a heart attack in his bedroom in 1936, he was given a funeral which gave one of the most stunning sights of London in the 1930’s; his coffin was draped in a Nazi flag and the salute was given from the balcony of the embassy.
+Dying of a heart attack in his bedroom in 1936, he was given a funeral which gave one of the most stunning sights of London in the 1930’s.
+His coffin was draped in a Nazi flag and the sieg heil from the balcony of the embassy.
 Giro’s replacement – Martin, a Bedlington Terrier, was taken with Hoesch’s sisters who accompanied his final journey.
 Although Hitler was not present at the funeral, a wreath he sent was placed atop his coffin.

 Make no mistake, Hoesch would have been absolutely horrified at this.

 His body was taken to Victoria Station, then on to Dover, where HMS Scout conveyed it to the continent.
 He was buried on the 20th April 1936 in Trinitatiskirche, Dresden, miles away from his beloved Giro.
 The church itself was bombed during the raids during the Second World War and its ruins have been repurposed as a youth centre.

 Giro’s grave is more than just the final resting place of a dog; it’s a reminder of a political and social time experiencing upheaval I can’t begin to even contemplate.
 Hoesch was a man of peace and had the unenviable task of trying to defend it in the face of a horror which would manifest itself into a situation the likes of my and future generations will hopefully never have to experience.